JJBR13/Justin-Brown-milestone-project-one/TEST.md

   - Best practice
   - SEO

-- This was done for both Desktop and Mobile devices.
+- This was done for both desktop and mobile devices.

 ### Desktop Results